 The resolution designates December 6th as "Miner's Day" in North Dakota to honor coal miners for their significant contributions to the state's economy and energy security.
 The lignite coal industry is highlighted as a vital component of North Dakota's economy, generating over $5.5 billion in business activity, providing high-wage jobs for 12,000 individuals, and producing 55% of the state's electricity.
 The resolution emphasizes the importance of lignite coal in maintaining low electricity rates, ensuring energy independence, and supporting various sectors, including agriculture and manufacturing.
 It also notes the potential for economic diversification through the extraction of rare earth elements and advancements in carbon capture technologies.

-Furthermore, the resolution urges the federal government to avoid regulations that threaten the reliability and affordability of electric power in North Dakota.
-It calls for a balanced regulatory framework that supports coal-based energy production while addressing environmental concerns, including the repeal of the Endangerment Finding, which has hindered the construction of new coal power plants.
-The resolution advocates for collaboration between federal agencies and the state to promote technological advancements in coal and related industries, ensuring a fair competitive landscape for all energy resources.
+Furthermore, the resolution calls on the federal government to avoid enacting regulations that could undermine the reliability and affordability of electric power in North Dakota.
+It urges the repeal of the Endangerment Finding to create a balanced regulatory environment that supports coal-based energy production while addressing environmental concerns.
+The resolution advocates for fair competition among all energy resources and encourages collaboration between federal agencies and the state to promote technological advancements in coal and related industries.
+Copies of the resolution will be forwarded to key federal officials to emphasize these points.